 Close by is the local Voortrekker Hall, and it was there that a similar set of imprints were made, but I was not able to even get anywhere close to the building as it was fenced, however I did manage to zoom into the plaques against the wall.

-Interestingly enough there is another Voortrekker Memorial at the Waterval Gemeente in the Newlands area.
-I did photograph that in 2012 but do not have a blogpost about it.
+Interestingly enough there is another Voortrekker Memorial at the Waterval Gemeente in the Newlands area and I photographed it in 2012.